 Quest card 2: Goblin Patrol – 11 quest points

 Now that the questy side of the scenario has been covered, you will have to face the enemies of Moria.
 Goblin Patrol will have the players pick one enemy each from the discard pile or the encounter deck.
 Your best place to find enemies is probably the discard pile, as any enemies that are revealed from the encounter deck this turn, get discarded right away.
 One of the players must find a Patrol Leader and add him to the staging area if able.
 There might be a case where both of the leaders have been revealed early.
 If any of them died, a player must fish him out of the discard pile.
 For the rest of the enemies, Goblin Scout might be the best bet if any player is above the engagement cost of that enemy (or below 25, but that requires some work).
 Otherwise, pick Goblin Swordsman over the Follower.

 The stage will have you discard any enemy that gets revealed from the encounter deck.
 Wait No Longer and Dunedain Hunter will still go off, as those enemies will immediately engage you.
-The Cave Torch can now be used every time without repercussion.
-This can lead to an emptier staging area and easier questing.
+The Cave Torch will also still add enemies to the staging area, as the cards are first discarded before being added to the staging area.
 The stage can be defeated in 2 ways.
 Either you continue with questing and fulfil the 11 quest points on the stage or you decide to kill each enemy in play.
 Once all enemies are defeated, you immediately progress to stage 3.
 This is usually the way I pass the stage.
 The questing phase can still be used to good effect if you quest against side-quests.
 You might be able to clear 1 or 2 of them before the enemies are dead.

 Quest card 3: A Way Up – 12 quest points